-Hear from experts at the cutting edge of research, policy and practice in the assessment and remediation of land, gain valuable CPD and have ample opportunity to network with sectoral peers.
+Hear from experts at the cutting edge of research, policy and practice in the assessment and remediation of land whilst finding ample opportunity to network with sectoral peers and gain valuable CPD.

 Jonathan Atkinson, Technical Specialist Ground Water & Contaminated Land at Environment Agency (UK)

 After a degree in Environmental Sciences and postgraduate diploma in Soil and Water Engineering, Jonathan undertook Voluntary Service Overseas in the Philippines and soil research projects in Papau New Guinea and Burkina Faso.
 His first full time permanent job was with the Kent CC geotechnical group in 1987, moving to the Pollution Control section in the KCC Waste Disposal Department after two years.
 He joined the Environment Agency when it was formed in 1996.
 Jonathan has worked on risk assessment of developed closed landfill sites, landfill engineering and environmental enforcement on permitted sites, and a variety of contaminated land projects.
 He has been an active member of the IES, spending six years on the IES Council and has been on the Steering Group for the IES Land Condition Community for two years.

 Suzi White, Associate Director at Atkins